Distribution of wealth: Global inequality statistics

+times more wealth than half of humanity combined.

 Real estate

-While sizeable numbers of households own no land, few have no income.
+While sizable numbers of households own no land, few have no income.
 For example, the top 10% of land owners (all corporations) in Baltimore, Maryland own 58% of the taxable land value.
 The bottom 10% of those who own any land own less than 1% of the total land value.
 This form of analysis as well as Gini coefficient analysis has been used to support land value taxation.